Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 What Is Knowledge Distillation?

 Those soft probabilities carry extra information.
-A teacher that is 70% confident an image is a husky, 25% a wolf, and 5% a cat tells the student that huskies look more like wolves than cats — a nuance the hard label "husky" alone never conveys.
+Say a teacher is 70% sure an image is a husky, 25% a wolf, and 5% a cat.
+This tells the student that huskies look more like wolves than cats.
+The hard label husky alone never shows that.

 Distillation is done for three reasons: